 How Understanding Color Harmony Can Help Enhance Consumer Perception and Experience

 Color goes beyond visual appeal — it can affect a person's perceptions and behaviors.
-Color psychology studies how colors affect human behavior, especially for branding.
+Color psychology studies how colors impact human behavior, especially for branding.
 Your color choices will impact your customers' impression of your brand, including whether they purchase from you.
+Marketers employ color associations to enhance product sales by conveying a message to the customer.
+Colors enhance consumer perception and experience through:

-• Brand recognition: Your colors speak to your brand's personality, so choose colors that speak to the brand image you want to portray.
+Colors help you stand out from competitors or differentiate between product types.
+Your colors speak to your brand's personality, so choose colors that speak to the brand image you want to portray.
 Use the same colors across all your branded materials to make your brand recognizable.
+Successful color manipulation allows buyers to quickly and effortlessly recognize the desired brand among a sea of identical items.

 Examples of Color Harmony